-Consequently, a product/service improvement project based on the CPM process model can feature multiple critical converging/diverging paths.
+Consequently, a product/service improvement project along with the project manager based on the CPM process model can feature multiple critical converging/diverging paths.
 Furthermore, tasks in a vital way need not be the most critical tasks, i.e., tasks that are typically resource-intensive in their execution.
 This approach makes it possible to recover time lost in completing one activity by completing the last task within a shorter period.

 CPM-based Product/Service Improvement